leafo/aroma/site/tutorial.md

 information.

 Click the wrench icon in Chrome, go to the *Tools* menu option, then click on *Javascript Console*.
-This console is the console where you can see error and print messages.
+This console is where you can see error and print messages. (standard out and standard in)

 For example, if we tried to run the broken code: